pkobielak/sharedkube-docs/docs/overview.md

 Sharedkube offers a public Kubernetes cluster service, unique in its affordability and management, alongside private cluster management for larger enterprise needs.
-With sharedkube, you get a production-ready environment without the need for in-house Kubernetes expertise.
+With sharedkube, you get a production-ready environment without the need for a lot of in-house Kubernetes expertise.

 ### Features